 |

-An incremental backup only saves the data that has changed since the last backup.
-In contrast to the differential backup, the changes from the previous day are not carried over to the current day.
-Because an incremental backup only backs up the data that has changed within a day, this type of backup uses the least amount of storage space.
+An incremental backup requires a full backup and only backs up the data that has changed since the last backup.
+In contrast to a differential backup, the changes from the previous day are not transferred to the current day.
+Because an incremental backup only backs up the data that has changed within a day, this type of backup uses the least storage space.

-Let's say you want to do a full backup every Sunday and an incremental backup every Monday through Saturday.
-Unfortunately, a cyber criminal hacked your filesystem on Saturday morning.
+Let's assume that you want to perform a full backup every Sunday and an incremental backup from Monday to Saturday.
+Unfortunately, a cybercriminal uses phishing to gain access to your file system on Saturday morning.
 To get your data back, you need to restore the entire backup chain.
-This includes: The full backup from Sunday and each individual incremental backup from Monday, Tuesday, Wednesday, Thursday and Friday.
-The recovery process is therefore much more complex than the other two types of backup.
+This includes the full backup from Sunday and every single incremental backup from Monday, Tuesday, Wednesday, Thursday and Friday.
+The restoration process is therefore much more complex than with the other two backup types.

 |